Responsible Recreation Across Arizona

 - Know before you go.
 Be fire safe and check for fire restrictions.
 As the weather becomes warmer and dryer, the potential for wildfires increases.
 See below for fire prevention and restriction information.

-During the summer, City of Phoenix park rangers advise hiking during the early morning or evening hours when it is cooler and there is more shade and always bring more water than you think you’ll need.
+During the warm months, City of Phoenix park rangers advise hiking during the early morning or evening hours when it is cooler and there is more shade and always bring more water than you think you’ll need.
 Everyone considering outdoor recreation should monitor local forecasts and understand that all trail difficulty ratings are raised one level when the temperature is 100 degrees or warmer.
 Always follow "Take a Hike.
 Do it Right." safety guidelines.

 RESPONSIBLE RECREATION TOP 10